Malaysian Independence Day parade: Summary of the parade

 At the Independence Square in front of the Sultan Abdul Samad Building or since 1985 in various Malaysian state capitals and in Putrajaya since 2003, a stage is set for the guests and government and military personnel and officials in attendance.
-The Prime Minister of Malaysia and the Deputy Prime Minister are also there at this time.
 The Royal Malay Regiment or another military unit of the three services of the Malaysian Armed Forces (sometimes with the Mounted Ceremonial Squadron, Royal Armoured Corps) prepares to fulfill its duties as the Guard of Honour Company, with a military band joining them.

 In some venues and in Kuala Lumpur, a human graphic display is also being readied, and members of Soka Gakkai Malaysia, by then now formed on the parade grounds or on the streets, prepares its field presentation by forming the Flag of Malaysia on the parade square.
 An instrumental ensemble of Malaysian ethnic percussion also readies their performances much later.

+When the Prime Minister of Malaysia and the Deputy Prime Minister(s) arrive, together with the Ministers of Defense and Home Affairs, and the chiefs of the armed forces, the Parade will present its salute and present arms.
+No colours are to be dipped at that point of the parade by the guard of honor.
+No salutes are rendered to members of Parliament and senators.

 Arrival of the Sovereigns

-At 8:00 in the morning, HM the Yang di-Pertuan Agong and HM the Raja Permaisuri Agong arrive at the venue, accompanied by a Royal Procession by members of the Royal Malaysian Police and the Mounted Ceremonial Squadron, RAC.
-The Guard of Honor Company, now at attention, renders a Royal Salute to the Sovereigns (in light of the Yang di-Pertuan Agong's responsibilities as Supreme Commander in Chief of the Armed Forces), the unit Colors of the GOH battalion (Sovereign's and Regimental) are dipped and the National Anthem, Negaraku, is played by the military band.
+At 8:00 in the morning, HM the King of Malaysia and HM the Queen arrive at the venue, accompanied by a Royal Procession by members of the Royal Malaysian Police and the Mounted Ceremonial Squadron, RAC, as the MCS's trumpeters sound the arrival fanfare.
+The Royal Standard is then unfurled using the 'quick release knot' technique from the top of a flagpole, signifying the presence of the King at the event.
+The Guard of Honor Company, now at attention, renders a Royal Salute to the Sovereigns (in light of the King's responsibilities as Supreme Commander in Chief of the Armed Forces), the unit Colours of the GOH battalion (Sovereign's and Regimental) are dipped and the National Anthem, Negaraku, is played by the military band, as a flypast of the National Flag is also done at the same time by personnel of the aviation elements of the Armed Forces.

 After this, the GOH does shoulder and then order arms.
-The GOH commander then salutes his sword and then reports to the Yang di-Pertuan Agong that the GOH is ready for inspection.
+The GOH commander then salutes his sword and then reports to the King that the GOH is ready for inspection.